John Ogilvie (saint): Veneration

 As a martyr of the Reformation and the Counter-Reformation he was declared Venerable in the seventeenth century.
 Ogilvie was beatified in 1929 and canonised in 1976 on 17 October, becoming the only post-Reformation Scottish saint.
-His feast day is celebrated on 10 March in the Catholic Church in Scotland.
-In the rest of the world it is celebrated on 14th October.
+His feast day is celebrated on 10 March by the Catholic Church in Scotland.
+In the rest of the world it is celebrated on 14 October.
+The Jesuit church of St Aloysius, Glasgow is home to the national shrine of St John Ogilvie.

+There are several churches and institutions dedicated to Ogilvie.
+There are several churches in the central belt of Scotland, including Blantyre, Glasgow and Edinburgh, as well as three primary schools and a high school.
+In the Highlands there is a Parish of Saint John Ogilvie comprising the Churches of Saint Joseph’s in Invergordon and Saint Vincent De Paul’s in Tain.
+At the service to mark the quadricentenary of his death, he was described as "Scotland's only Catholic martyr".
 In Corby, Northamptonshire — an English town with a strong Scottish heritage — a Catholic church registered in March 1980 is dedicated to John Ogilvie.
-In the Scottish Highlands there is the Parish of Saint John Ogilvie comprising the Churches of Saint Joseph’s in Invergordon and Saint Vincent De Paul’s in Tain.
-At the service to mark the quadricentenary of his death, he was described as "Scotland's only Catholic martyr".